 Meanwhile, credit card points come solely from … you guessed it, credit cards.
 Whether it’s Chase, American Express, or Capital One, there are big names in this market of credit card points.
 These points have nothing to do with one specific airline you fly or buy flights from.
 Rather, it’s all about getting that big points bonus after hitting a minimum spend requirement – with some bonus multipliers for purchases in categories like travel, dining, etc.

 Let’s take the Chase Sapphire Preferred Card as an example – a great points-earning credit card for beginners.
-You earn 60,000 Chase Ultimate Rewards points after spending $4,000 within three months of opening the card.
-You’ll also earn 2x points per dollar for all travel and dining purchases, and 1x points per dollar on all other spending.
+You earn 100,000 Chase Ultimate Rewards points after spending $4,000 within three months of opening the card.
+You’ll also earn 2x points per dollar for all travel and 3x point per dollar spent on dining purchases, and 1x points per dollar on all other spending.
 The card’s $95 annual fee is not waived in the first year.

 So what are those points good for when it’s time to book travel?
 And how are they different than airline miles?